Distance From Vancouver:

 featureless forest for several hours, then feed the mosquitoes in the

-sub alpine area (20+ satisfied bloodsuckers in my case), and, finally, try
+sub alpine area (20+ satisfied bloodsuckers in our case), and, finally, try

 not to break a foot far away from the nearest hospital, while walking on